Fallout (video game): Sales

 Fallout was commercially successful, although it was not as popular as other role-playing video games such as Baldur's Gate and Diablo.
 It did not meet sales expectations, but developed a fan following and sold enough copies for a sequel to be produced.
 In the United States, it debuted at No. 12 on PC Data's computer game sales rankings for October 1997.
 CNET Gamecenter noted that the game was part of a trend of role-playing successes that month, alongside Ultima Online and Lands of Lore 2: Guardians of Destiny, and said, "If October's list is any indication, [role-playing games] are back."
 Fallout sold 53,777 copies in the US by the end of 1997.

 Worldwide, over 100,000 copies were shipped by December 1997, and Erik Bethke reported sales of over 120,000 copies after a year.
 By March 2000, 144,000 copies had been sold in the US alone.
 GameSpot called these "very good sales, especially since the overall [worldwide] figures are likely double those amounts".
 Fallout was unpopular in the United Kingdom, where sales for it and its sequel totaled just over 50,000 combined lifetime sales by 2008.
 In 2017, Fargo said in an interview that Fallout sold a total of 600,000 copies.
+After the release of the 2024 television adaptation, Fallout experienced renewed commercial success.
+According to data trackers Steam Charts and SteamDB respectively, Fallout's player base experienced a 160% increase, peaking at 2,300 players.